miller-28/luxaris/luxaris-api/designs/system/design-1-overview.md

-# Luxaris API – System Context Overview
+# Luxaris API – System Domain Overview

-This document provides a high-level overview of the **System context** and how its four major components work together to provide the foundational capabilities for the entire Luxaris API.
+This document provides a high-level overview of the **System domain** and how its four major components work together to provide the foundational capabilities for the entire Luxaris API.

 ---

-## 1. What is the System Context?
+## 1. What is the System Domain?

-The System context is the **foundational layer** of the Luxaris API that provides cross-cutting capabilities used by all other bounded contexts (e.g., Posts, Schedules).
+The System domain is the **foundational layer** of the Luxaris API that provides cross-cutting capabilities used by all other domains (Posts, Channels, Generation, Scheduling).

 ### 1.1 Core Responsibilities

-The System context provides:
+The System domain provides:

 - **Identity & Authentication** – Who you are (users, service accounts, sessions, JWT, API keys)
 - **Access Control (ACL)** – What you can do (permissions, roles, authorization)